-- 16. On 1 September 2020, Antalyaspor informed Abuja that "[the First Player Passport] was crucial during the decisive phase whether to sign [the Player] as a professional or not".
-Furthermore, Antalyaspor informed Abuja that it "made the utmost effort to obtain the player passport by official means.
+Antalyaspor informed Green Horse that it "made the utmost effort to obtain the player passport by official means.
 After several attempts, [the First Player Passport] was received from the [NFF], via the [TFF]. [...]
-[Abuja] is not apparent in the [First Player Passport] and consequently is not entitled to any training compensation.
-Therefore, we must respectfully decline your request for the collection of the training compensation that [Abuja] is allegedly entitled to". - 17.
-On the same day, Abuja responded that "it is unfortunate you were misinformed about [the Player]'s history even before you received [the First Player Passport] but our clients should not and cannot be disenfranchised because of that.
+Therefore, [Green Horse] is entitled to the training compensation in the total amount of 40.000,-Euro".

+17. On the same day, Green Horse responded that "it is unfortunate you were misinformed about [the Player]'s history even before you received [the First Player Passport] but our clients should not and cannot be disenfranchised because of that.
 Like I told you, the NFF did a thorough investigation before releasing [the Second Player Passport] so it is in your best interest to abide by it otherwise we will approach FIFA for justice as we have already commenced".